Pope elevates 13 new cardinals then puts them in their place

 The ceremony, known as a consistory, is the seventh of Francis’ pontificate and once again reflected the Argentine pope’s effort to name cardinals from places that have never had them before or whose service to the church he wants to highlight.
 Nine are under age 80 and eligible to vote in a conclave to elect a new pope, further solidifying the majority of Francis-appointed, voting-age prelates in the College of Cardinals.

-Gregory, the new archbishop of Washington, is the Roman Catholic Church's first African-American cardinal.
-He told The Associated Press ahead of the ceremony that he viewed his appointment as “an affirmation of Black Catholics in the United States, the heritage of faith and fidelity that we represent.”
+Gregory, the new archbishop of Washington, told The Associated Press ahead of the ceremony that he viewed his appointment as “an affirmation of Black Catholics in the United States, the heritage of faith and fidelity that we represent.”

 Gregory’s appointment comes after a year of racial protests in the U.S. sparked by the latest killing of a Black man by a white police officer.
 Francis has endorsed the protests and cited the American history of racial injustices.

-Note: This version has been edited to correct the spelling of the Brunei cardinal's surname in penultimate graf to Sim, not Sin.